 Summit Bank Foundation was founded in 1998 by Shirley Nelson and a group of dedicated business professionals under the direction of Summit Bank.
 The Foundation was established to develop and promote financial literacy programs throughout Alameda and Contra Costa Counties, support general education endeavors throughout the East Bay, and to recognize and encourage corporate volunteerism and support of the nonprofit community.
 In 2013, the Foundation expanded its core focus from financial literacy and education to include health.

 To garner funds in support of research at the UCSF Helen Diller Comprehensive Cancer Research Center.
-To aid doctors in pursing a cure and provide financial assistance for innovation and progressive research.
+To aid doctors in finding a cure and provide financial assistance for innovation and progressive research.
 To provide scholarships to students who have overcome adversity in their journey for success in education.

 Cancer Research – 2013 to Present